Cameron Boyle

 Melanie Scagliarini

-Melanie Scagliarini, Advocacy Officer
+Melanie Scagliarini, Advocacy Manager

 Melanie coordinates the COVID-19 Working Group at Action for Global Health and is responsible for developing the group’s advocacy, working with global stakeholders and engaging with UK government.